 These are questions I've been asked only once or twice, but which were thought-provoking enough that I want to post them anyways.
 To give credit where credit is due, this idea was stolen from Paul Graham.

 R-1.
 How did/do you have so much time?

 Mostly by cutting out activities that aren't important to me.

 I feel high school students tend to focus too much on "local" changes (using Chrome productivity extensions, shaving time off X, etc.) than on "global" changes (dropping entire classes or commitments).
 It's not that local changes are bad, but you should usually consider global changes first before local changes (80-20 rule).
 Aggressively dropping classes and extracurriculars that aren't adding value to your life are good examples that I think people don't do enough.

 I took this to extreme measures in high school.
-As a senior I took a total of 2 HS classes (not AP) and spent on the order of 30 minutes on homework per week; as a result I had enough time to do math, write a geometry textbook, take graduate math classes, learn to play this piece, sleep a ton, AND play StarCraft.
+As a senior I took a total of 2 regular high-school classes and spent on the order of 30 minutes on homework per week; as a result I had enough time to do math, write a geometry textbook, take graduate math classes, learn to play this piece, sleep a ton, AND play StarCraft.
 While I don't encourage everyone to do this, I think it illustrates my point.